 There are several ways to get the experience needed to become a certified phlebotomist.

 As you train to become a phlebotomist, by going through a course that will take many weeks, it’s important to make sure the program you’re using has a hands-on portion.
-Even training courses online will typically offer some kind of connection program with a local clinic, hospital, etc., so you can actually gain real-life experience.
+Even training courses online will typically offer some connection program with a local clinic, hospital, etc., so you can gain real-life experience.

 You can read, and study, and know the procedures fully, but experiencing all of it head on is a completely different story.